“On the way” with Teresa Rodrigues

 In your sharing in the group Caminho Português de Santiago, which touched so many people, you mentioned André’s Fragile X syndrome.
 How did both of you manage the anxiety of the unknown and the escape from routine?

-Teresa: Answering all his questions, resting when we needed to, asking him what he was feeling, vibrating with his victories (like walking by himself, without any help, over bridges without handrails and without having any support, also walking over iron bridges, he was always afraid to feel the vibration of the bridges and completely lost that fear) he became much more confident and with less and less anxiety, which made me also very happy.
+Teresa: Answering all his questions, resting when we needed to, asking him how he was feeling, celebrating his victories (like walking by himself, without any help, over bridges without handrails and without having any support.
+Also walking over iron bridges, as he was always afraid to feel the vibration of the bridges and completely lost that fear).
+He became much more confident and had less and less anxiety, which made me also very happy.
 He was a real companion.

 There were 12 stages, that is, almost two weeks of walking.
 What was the itinerary and how did you prepare yourselves?